 At the trust there is a Caldicott Guardian, a data protection officer and a senior information risk owner who all have a responsibility to ensure patient data is kept safe and only shared with those who need to see it.

 Who is the Caldicott Guardian?

 A Caldicott Guardian is a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information-sharing.
 Each NHS organisation is required to have a Caldicott Guardian.
 The name Caldicott is taken from Dame Fiona Caldicott, who was appointed the national data guardian in 2014 – a health data watchdog.

-At the Royal Free London the Caldicott Guardian is Dr Killian Hynes.
-If you have any concerns about your data you can contact him by email: email@example.com.
+At the Royal Free London the Caldicott Guardian is Dr Kilian Hynes.
+If you have any concerns about your data you can contact him by email: firstname.lastname@example.org.

 Who is the data protection officer?

 The data protection officer is a designated person within an organisation who is responsible for ensuring that the organisation complies with the Data Protection Act 1998 regulations.

 Who is the senior information risk owner (SIRO)?

 The SIRO is responsible for the overall information risk policy and risk assessment process ensuring we have a robust incident reporting process for information risks.
 The SIRO reports to the trust board.